 Opposition-called strike cripples life in Nepal

-Protesters torched six buses and trucks that had defied the strike, police spokesman Ganesh Chetri said.
-Police arrested 51 people.
+Protesters attacked vehicles that defied the strike call and torched at least half dozen buses and trucks, police spokesman Ganesh Chetri said.
+Police have arrested 51 protesters.

-Government workers were forced to walk to their jobs.
-The nation’s only international airport, in Katmandu, was functioning normally, but passengers had to walk to it with their luggage.
+Private businesses were closed and shops shuttered, while government workers were forced to walk to their jobs.
+The nation’s only international airport in Katmandu was functioning normally, but passengers were forced to walk to the airport with their luggage.

 Nepal’s 12 million voters are scheduled to vote on Nov.
 19 to elect members of the Constituent Assembly who would write a new constitution for Nepal.

 The Constituent Assembly was first elected in 2008 after pro-demoncracy protests forced King Gyanendra to give up authoritarian rule and restore democracy.
 Nepal was turned into a republic and centuries-old monarchy abolished.

 The assembly was unable to write a constitution due to power struggles and differences among the political parties, and fresh elections announced.